 We operate in a capital-intensive industry.
 Servicing our current and future customers requires that we incur significant operating expenses and continue to make significant capital expenditures, which are generally made in advance of the related revenues and without firm customer commitments.
 We fund our operations, including capital expenditures and debt service requirements, with cash flows from operations, existing cash and cash equivalents, short-term investments, borrowings under available credit facilities and proceeds from any additional financing.
 Maintaining an appropriate level of liquidity is important to our business and depends on, among other considerations, the performance of our business, our capital expenditure levels, our ability to repay debt out of our operating cash flows or proceeds from debt or equity financings and our investment strategy.
-As of March 31, 2023, we had cash and cash equivalents and short-term investments of \$909.8 million and \$341.8 million, respectively.
+As of September 30, 2023, we had cash and cash equivalents and short-term investments of \$735.7 million and \$439.0 million, respectively.

-Our net sales, gross profit, operating income, cash flows, liquidity and capital resources have historically fluctuated significantly from quarter to quarter due to many factors, including the seasonality of our business, the cyclical nature of the semiconductor industry and other factors discussed in the "Risk Factors" section in Part II, Item 1A of this Form 10-Q. We expect macroeconomic conditions to be challenging in 2023.
+Our net sales, gross profit, operating income, cash flows, liquidity and capital resources have historically fluctuated significantly from quarter to quarter due to many factors, including the seasonality of our business, the cyclical nature of the semiconductor industry and other factors discussed in the "Risk Factors" section in Part II, Item 1A of this Form 10-Q. We expect macroeconomic conditions to be challenging in the remainder of the second half of 2023.
 To prepare for future growth, we will continue to make prudent investments, including investments in the Vietnam Facility, and we will closely manage other capacity expansion and control costs in response to changes in market conditions.